 Identified as one of the premier pediatric dermatologists in the region, she also serves as an Associate Clinical Professor for Virginia Commonwealth University’s School of Medicine, formerly known as the Medical College of Virginia, where she trains doctors in residence at the Department of Dermatology and Pediatrics.
 Dr. Shinn has served as a speaker on pediatric dermatology topics at national and regional levels.
-She current board certifications include general dermatology, pediatric dermatology and pediatrics.
+Her current board certifications include general dermatology, pediatric dermatology and pediatrics.
 She is one of the few board-certified Pediatric Dermatologists in the region and has been named a Top Doc by Richmond Magazine numerous times.

-In addition to her practice, she provides training to residents from the Virginia Commonwealth University School of Medicine’s Department of Dermatology.
-Dr. Haisley-Royster is also a speaker and author of several articles of Dermatology, her articles appearing in the Archives of Dermatology and Twenty Common Problems in Pediatrics as well as community magazines such as Richmond Family Magazine.
+In addition to her practice Dr. Haisley-Royster is also a speaker and author of several articles of Dermatology, her articles appearing in the Archives of Dermatology and Twenty Common Problems in Pediatrics as well as community magazines such as Richmond Family Magazine.

 Dr. Agarwal graduated from the University of Virginia School of Medicine and completed his internship at Riverside Regional Medical Center in Newport News.
 He completed his Dermatology residency at the Medical College of Virginia’s Department of Dermatology in Richmond.

 He has received numerous honors and is a member of the American Academy of Dermatology, American Medical Association, Medical Society of Virginia, Phi Beta Kappa and Golden Key Honor Society.